Georgia handyman license and insurance requirements

 How NEXT Insurance supports Georgia handypeople

-NEXT offers affordable insurance for handypeople and contractors in Georgia.
-With our convenient online services, it only takes minutes to apply for and secure the coverage you need to fulfill the requirements for your Georgia contractor license.
+NEXT offers affordable business insurance in Georgia.
+With our convenient online services, it only takes minutes for small business owners to apply for and secure the coverage they need.

 Once you’ve purchased your coverage, you’ll get unlimited free downloads for your certificates of insurance.
 You can go online anytime to access your account and make changes to your insurance.